How to Cancel a Gap Insurance Policy and Get a Refund

 Key takeaway GAP insurance covers the difference between the principal remaining on your loan and the actual cash value of your car is totaled.

-Once you have less money to pay off on your loan than your car’s actual value gap insurance just won’t be worth it anymore.
+Yes.
+Once you have less money to pay off on your loan than your car’s actual value, gap insurance just won’t be worth it anymore.

-The good news is that you will be able to get a prorated refund on your gap policy whenever you are ready to cancel.
+The good news is that you will be able to get a prorated refund on your gap policy when you are ready to cancel.

 Here’s how to get a better idea of when it is the right time to cancel your gap insurance.